- How is childhood leukemia treated?

 Side effects from a stem cell transplant can be short-term or long-term.

 One of the most common and serious short-term effects is the increased risk of severe infection.
 Antibiotics are often given to try to prevent this.
-Other side effects, like low red blood cell and platelet counts, may mean that the patient will need transfusions or other treatments.
+Other side effects, like low red blood cell and platelet counts, may mean that the patient will need blood product transfusions or other treatments.

 Long-term and late side effects: Some side effects can last a long time.
 Sometimes they don’t show up until months or even years after the transplant.
 Long-term side effects could include: